Djobanjo/skills-introduction-to-git/.github/steps/4-step.md

    </div>
    ```

-   This will change 3 things:
+   This will demonstrate 3 kinds of changes:

    - Modify the `Score` label to `Current Score`
    - Add the `High Score` information.